Top German paper takes topless women off front page

-Bild, which sells about 4 million copies a day, will now carry the images on page three instead, a format favored by British tabloids.
+Bild, which sells about 4 million copies a day, will now carry the images on page three instead, a format favoured by British tabloids.

 "It is perhaps a small step from a female perspective, but for Bild and all men in Germany it is a big step," Bild said in an article.